samz5320/Data4ALL/CONTRIBUTING.md

 # Guidelines to Contribute:

-:+1::tada: First off, thanks for taking the time to contribute! :tada::+1:
+:+1::tada: First off all, thanks for taking the time to contribute! :tada::+1:

 ### To start contributing, kindly follow the below guidelines: